blocknative/web3-onboard/packages/core/README.md

 [CRACO](https://www.npmjs.com/package/@craco/craco) provides an easy way to override webpack config which is obfuscated in Creat React App built applications.

-The above webpack 5 example can be used in this case.
+The above webpack 5 example can be used in the `craco.config.js` file at the root level in this case.

 **Note:** currently still facing some challenges building with CRA and CRACO for hardware wallets